Comparison with Solidity Contracts

-CosmWasm does not allow calling other contracts directly, but rather returning message to later be dispatched by a router.
-The router will check the result of all messages, and if any message in the chain returns an error, the entire transaction is aborted, and state changed rolled back.
-This allows you to safely focus on the success case when scheduling calls to other contracts, knowing all state will be rolled back if it does not go as planned.
+CosmWasm does not allow calling other contracts directly, but rather sent messages will be dispatched by a router.
+The router will check the result of all messages, and if any message in the chain returns an error, the entire transaction is aborted, and state changes rolled back.
+This allows you to safely focus on the success case when scheduling calls to other contracts, knowing all states will be rolled back if it does not go as planned.

 The idea is that if the contract relies on some external user-defined input, it could be set up in a way that it would run out of gas processing it.
-Many of the cases there should not effect CosmWasm, especially as wasm runs much faster and cpu gas limits allow huge amounts of processing in one transaction (including ed25519 signature verification in wasm without a precompile).
-However, looping over an user-controlled number of keys in the storage will run out of gas quickly.
+Many of the cases there should not affect CosmWasm, especially as wasm runs much faster and CPU gas limits allow huge amounts of processing in one transaction (including ed25519 signature verification in wasm without a precompile).
+However, looping over a user-controlled number of keys in the storage will run out of gas quickly.

 Tendermint provides BFT Timestamps in all the blockchain headers.
 This means that you need a majority of the validators to collude to manipulate the timestamp, and it can be as trusted as the blockchain itself.
 (That same majority could halt the chain or work on a fork)

 This is an idiosyncrasy of the solidity language with constructor naming.
 It is highly unlikely you would ever rename

 init in cosmwasm, and if you did, it would fail to compile rather than produce a backdoor.